 Want more Halloween Posts?
 You’ll find those here!

 FARE encourages us to consider painting a plastic pumpkin to re-use year after year.
 They also have a printable sign available.
 I personally prefer a little lighter and warmer style of decorating, so I have designed my own sign, which I’m sharing with you.
-Click here for the 8.5×11 version, or here for a 16″ x 20″ version that prints on 4 sheets of 8.5×11″ paper.
+Click here for the 8.5×11 version.
 Won’t you please pin it (or the one by FARE) to your Halloween board?
 Even if you don’t get ToTers at your place, you can spread the word!
 Thanks!

 If you want some ideas, here’s a roundup of 20 options available on Amazon.com.
 Some of these are really good!
 I’m having trouble picking between them, because they’re so much fun!